chrislewisdev/home/content/posts/2018-12-17-load-testing-sns-lambda-in-aws.md

 ---
-layout: post
+layout = "post"
-title: Load Testing SNS & Lambda in AWS
-description: Lessons from running load tests against an SNS/Lambda integration in AWS.
+title = "Load Testing SNS & Lambda in AWS" description = "Lessons from running load tests against an SNS/Lambda integration in AWS."
 ---

 Recently at work we were building a system that needed to handle events coming from an upstream system with the capability for high burst throughput (e.g. going from zero messages to one million within a few seconds).
 The code itself was a good candidate for a Lambda, and the events we needed to listen to would be coming from an SNS topic.
 Conveniently, AWS offers a direct integration between SNS and Lambda so that you can process SNS messages in a Lambda without any additional infrastructure whatsoever.
 Sounds great, right?